How Much Antioxidants Do You Need Per Day?: Superfoods and Supplements to Hit Your Optimal Intake

 4. Antioxidants may help with healthy aging overall

-Free radicals are thought to cause many of the negative health outcomes that become more likely as one age as a result of damage at the cellular and tissue levels.
+Free radicals are thought to cause many of the negative health outcomes that become more likely as one ages as a result of damage at the cellular and tissue levels.
 Scientists are still studying antioxidants as therapies but haven’t reached conclusions on methodology.
 (NIH

 How are antioxidants measured?